Airbotics/uptane-server/docs/index.md

 _Images_ is a general term referring to artifacts that should be deployed to ECUs, e.g. full OS images, built binaries, configuration files, maps, Docker images.
 At its most basic, images are a collection of files.

+### Rollout

+Images are assigned to ECUs on robots through _rollouts_, i.e. they associate a set of images for a set of ECUs.
+Rollouts are used by the director repository to determine if a robot's software is up-to-date or not.

 ## TUF metadata expiration